clelidm/MinCompSpin_Greedy/README.md

    **Other options:** All the options specified in the previous section, "Usage without Makefile/To Execute", still apply here.

 ## Examples

-All the functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file or in the file `library.hpp`.
-The most useful functions are described in the section "General information" above.

 In the input folder, we provided as an example the binary dataset `SCOTUS_n9_N895_Data.dat` analyzed in the example, which is the dataset of votes of the US Supreme Court analyzed in Ref.[3] and  used as an example in Ref.[1].
 For hands-on and simple tests of the program, please check the examples in the function `int main()` of the `main.cpp` file, and the usage of the program detailed in the function `tutorial()` of the main file (you can call this function by uncommenting the last lines in the function `main()`).